adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-No current issues.
+#### 1 April 2019: Cirrus issues ####

+There is an issue on Cirrus that is affecting SSH connections this morning.
+We are investigating and will update you when we have more information.
+We apologise for any inconvenience caused.

 ### Recent Issues

-#### 4 March 2019: Cirrus issues ####

-An issue led to jobs requesting non-exclusive access to nodes going into a held state.
-The affected nodes were taken off-line and rebooted and then brought back into service.
-We apologise for any inconvenience caused.

-Please let the [the helpdesk](../support/) know if you have any questions or experience any other issues.
+No recent issues.

 ## Service Calendar and Maintenance